chrisc617/Gmail-API-Prioritization/README.md

 ```
 * See the library's installation page for the alternative installation options.

-* MAke sure you save your client_secret.json and credentials.json files in the same directory as the code and under the files folder
+* **Make sure you save your client_secret.json and credentials.json files in the same directory as the code and under the files folder.
+This will be blank when you clone the repo, but you need to paste/overwrite your specific IDs.**

 # Requirements
 Install package dependencies using one of the following commands, depending on how you have installed Python and how you are managing packages: